 《右 ・・・・ 第1撮影スタジオ |

-Commentary: It seems that in the early version there was no mascot, at least at that location.
-Instead there was just "an old signpost".
-In the final game this dialog was replaced by a longer one:
+Commentary: It looks like there was no mascot in the early version, at least at that location.
+Instead there was just an old signpost.
+In the final game this dialogue was replaced with a longer one:

 Phoenix: